ARTICLE I. Name and Purpose

-The main categories of membership which shall make up the Society are Individual, Associate, Student, Retired, Honorary, and Institutional.
+The main categories of membership which shall make up the Society are Individual, Spouse/Partner, Student, Retired, Honorary, and Affiliate.
 The Board may establish additional membership categories as appropriate.

 - Individual: shall be available to any person who has an interest in the stated purpose of the Society.

-- Associate: shall be available to those who live in the same household as individual members.
+- Spouse/Partner: shall be available to those who live in the same household as individual members.

-- Retired: shall be available to persons who have retired from full-time employment or passed their 62nd year.
+- Retired: shall be available to persons who have retired and are on a fixed income.

-- Honorary: may be awarded at the discretion of the Board of Trustees to persons who have made outstanding contributions to further the purpose of the Society.
+- Honorary: may be awarded at the discretion of the Board of Trustees to persons who have made outstanding contributions to further the mission of the Society.

-- Members in all categories shall be entitled to receive the publications of the Society under the conditions provided for their distribution.
+- Members in all categories shall be entitled to receive the publications of the Society.

 ARTICLE III.
 Meetings